mahabdelaziz/clean-code/README.md

--What is a clean code ?
+- What is a clean code ?
-= "I like my code to be elegant, efficient, and hard for bugs to hide.
+* "I like my code to be elegant, efficient, and hard for bugs to hide.
 Clean code does one thing well", Bjarne Stroustrup, inventor of C++ and author of The C++ Programming Language

-= "Clean code is simple and direct.
+* "Clean code is simple and direct.
 Clean code reads like well-written prose."
 Grady Booch, author of Object Oriented Analysis and Design with Applications

-= "Clean code can be read.
+* "Clean code can be read.
 Clean code should be literate", Dave Thomas godfather of the Eclipse strategy.

-= "Clean code always looks like it was written by someone who cares" Michael Feathers, author of Working Effectively with Legacy Code
+* "Clean code always looks like it was written by someone who cares" Michael Feathers, author of Working Effectively with Legacy Code

-= "Reduced duplication, high expressiveness, and early building of, simple abstractions" Ron Jeffries, author of Extreme Programming
+* "Reduced duplication, high expressiveness, and early building of, simple abstractions" Ron Jeffries, author of Extreme Programming

-= "You know you are working on clean code when each routine you reads turns out to be pretty much what you You know you are expected" Ward Cunningham inventor of Wiki
+* "You know you are working on clean code when each routine you reads turns out to be pretty much what you You know you are expected" Ward Cunningham inventor of Wiki

 - How to measure a goode code ?